kabirshhaikh/Leetcode/README.md

 -> Find the peaks - leetcode easy problem
 -> Transpose Matrix - leetcode easy problem
--> Elements appearing more than 25% in a sorted array - leetcode easy problem
+-> Elements appearing more than 25% in a sorted array - leetcode easy problem -> Find indices with index and value difference 1 - leetcode easy problem